porridgewithraisins/x11c/README.md

     echo hello | ./putcp text/plain -
     # multiple targets
     ./putcp image/png file.png image/jpeg file.jpg text/html fragment.html
+    # streams as data source
     cat file.png | ./putcp image/png - image/jpeg <(curl http://so.m/e.jpg) - text/html <(cat file.html | awk ... | grep ... | cut ...)
 ```

 The format is
 `./putcp target1 fd1 target2 fd2`.
-You can use `-` in place of any fd to read from stdin.
-Any file/stream can be given as data sources.
+You can use `-` in place of any fd to specify stdin.
+Any file/stream can be given as a data source.

-All the files/streams provided will be read to completion and stored in memory.
-However, if the target specified for a file/target is _never_ requested, it will never be read.
+All the files/streams provided will be read to completion and stored in memory _at the time the corresponding target is requested_.
+Hence, if the target specified for a file/stream is _never_ requested, it will _never_ be read.
+Once read, the data will be kept in memory to serve future requests.

-- **You should use `& disown` in your shell if you're using this as part of a script**
+**You should use `& disown` in your shell if you're using `putcp` as part of a script**

 In X11, clipboard is implemented as message passing between the window data is being copied from (this program) and wherever you're pasting it.
-So, this app will run in the background when you use `./putcp` (Until some other app becomes the copied-from window).
+So, this app will run in the background when you use `./putcp` (Until some other app becomes the copied-from window, at which point this program quits).

-- **There is no default target, or default source**
+**There is no default target, or default source, or default anything**

 Make a shell alias if you want.

-### Weird people

-If you're using this, and for some reason, reading the files/streams 4MiB at a time with `fread()` is a problem for you, you can tune it with `-DFREAD_SIZE` (in bytes)